mick-schroeder/cite.mickschroeder.com/README.md

 Running `npm start` checks for the following environment variables:

 **TRANSLATE_URL**
 Where to proxy translation requests, defaults to http://localhost:1969.
-By default ZoteroBib will send translation requests to `window.location.origin` and dev server should be configured to proxy these requests to a translation server.
+By default Mick Schroeder's Citation Generator will send translation requests to `window.location.origin` and dev server should be configured to proxy these requests to a translation server.

 **PORT**
 On which port should the dev server listen, defaults to 8001.

 **NO_HYDRATE**
-When accessing a remote bibliography, ZoteroBib can hydrate from pre-rendered HTML to avoid a spinner while loading.
+When accessing a remote bibliography, Mick Schroeder's Citation Generator can hydrate from pre-rendered HTML to avoid a spinner while loading.
 For development purposes, a hard-coded bibliography is stored in `hydrate.hbs` and is used to serve any request that includes a remote bibliography ID.
 To disable this behavior, set `NO_HYDRATE` to `1`, which will serve `index.hbs` instead, meaning the bibliography is always rendered client-side with a spinner.

 ## Attribution